The best bathroom extractor fans for a fresh, dry space

 Reasons to avoid

-Centrifugal fans can generate more pressure than axial wall fans, and, because they can extract down much longer duct runs, it makes them a great choice for bathrooms which are much further away from an external wall – as can be the case with some ensuite bathroom ideas.
+Centrifugal fans can generate more pressure than axial wall fans and, because they can extract down much longer duct runs, it makes them a great choice for bathrooms which are much further away from an external wall – perfect for many ensuite bathroom ideas.

 The versatile Solo Plus T from Vent-Axia is our top centrifugal fan pick for a few reasons.
 Firstly, it offers a choice of two boost motor speeds at installation - medium (17l/s) or high (22l/s) - and you can also select an optional constant trickle speed (9l/s) so there's always some flow through the room (even when no one is in there).
 You can revert back to your chosen setting via a pull cord, light switch or the humidity sensor.